kubevela/kubevela.github.io/versioned_docs/version-v1.1/core-concepts/application.md

 alibaba-rds 	vela-system	configurations.terraform.core.oam.dev	Terraform configuration for Alibaba Cloud RDS object
 ```

-You can continue to use [Helm](../end-user/components/helm) and [Kustomize](../end-user/components/kustomize) components to deploy your application, an application is a deployment plan.

-If you're a platform builder who's familiar with Kubernetes, you can learn to [define your custom component](../platform-engineers/components/custom-component) to extend every kind of component in KubeVela.
-Especially, [Terraform Components](../platform-engineers/components/component-terraform) is one of the best practice.

 ## Traits

-KubeVela also has many built-in traits, search them by using [KubeVela CLI](../install#3-get-kubevela-cli):
+Traits are operational behaviors that you can attach to component.
+KubeVela also has built-in traits installed, search them by using [KubeVela CLI](../install#3-get-kubevela-cli):

 ```
 vela traits